Q42/react-native-gradient/readme.md

 - `colors` (required): An array of css-style colors, from the beginning to the end of the gradient.
 - `locations` (optional, iOS only): An array of numbers, to manipulate how the gradient is drawn.
 For example, you can give it `[0.8, 1.0]` to show the first color for 80% of the gradient.
+- Any other view-related props (like `style`, `transform` or `pointerEvents`) are passed through, so feel free to use those if you need them.

 ### Radial gradient